seandlg/blog/content/posts/forcing-docker-traffic-through-wireguard/index.md

 ## Making the networking namespace accessible to `ip`

-It turns out that we can use `ip` to create network-namespaces **and to run commands within a network namespace**, using `ip netns exec namespace_name cmd` (or the simpler version that we'll stick to: `ip -n namespace_name cmd`).
+It turns out that we can use `ip` to create network-namespaces **and to run commands within a network namespace**, using `ip netns exec namespace_name cmd` (or the simpler version for IP-commands: `ip -n namespace_name ip_cmd`).
 However, `ip netns list` reveals that even though our docker container lives in its own networking namespace, `ip` doesn't seem to know about it.
 We can fix this with the following few lines ([source](https://platform9.com/blog/container-namespaces-deep-dive-container-networking/)), which create a symlink to our container's network namespace in the `/var/run/netns`-directory, which is where `ip` looks for network namespaces.

 ```bash
 #!/bin/bash